Learning Rate Curriculum: Experiments

 {\bf Hyperparameter tuning.} We tune all hyperparameters on the validation set of each benchmark.
 In Table \ref{tab_parameters}, we present the optimal hyperparameters chosen for each architecture.
-In addition to the standard parameters of the training process, we report the parameters that are specific for the CBS and LeRaC strategies.
+In addition to the standard parameters of the training process, we report the parameters that are specific for the CBS \citep{Sinha-NIPS-2020} and LeRaC strategies.
 In the case of CBS, $\sigma$ denotes the standard deviation of the Gaussian kernel, $d$ is the decay rate for $\sigma$, and $u$ is the decay step.
-Regarding the parameters of LeRaC, $k$ represents the number of iterations used in Eq.~\eqref{eq_update_exp}, and $\eta_1^{(0)}$ and $\eta_n^{(0)}$ are the initial learning rates for the first and last layers of the architecture, respectively.
-We underline that $\eta_1^{(0)} = \eta^{(0)}$ and $c= 10$, in all experiments.
-Moreover, $\eta_j^{(k)} = \eta^{(0)}$, i.e.~the initial learning rates of LeRaC converge to the original learning rate set for the conventional training regime.
+Regarding the parameters of LeRaC, $k$ represents the number of iterations used in Eq.~(\ref{eq_update_exp}), and $\eta_1^{(0)}$ and $\eta_n^{(0)}$ are the initial learning rates for the first and last layers of the architecture, respectively.
+We set $\eta_1^{(0)} = \eta^{(0)}$ and $c= 10$ in all experiments, without tuning.
+In addition, the intermediate learning rates $\eta_j^{(0)}$, $\forall j \in \{2, 3, ...,n-1\}$, are automatically set to be equally distanced between $\eta_1^{(0)}$ and $\eta_n^{(0)}$.
+Moreover, $\eta_j^{(k)} = \eta^{(0)}$, \ie~the initial learning rates of LeRaC converge to the original learning rate set for the conventional training regime.
 All models are trained with early stopping and the learning rate is reduced by a factor of $10$ when the loss reaches a plateau.
+We use linear warm-up with cosine annealing, whenever it is found useful for models based on conventional or CBS training.
+The learning rate warm-up is switched off for LeRaC to avoid unwanted interactions with our training strategy.
+Except for the pre-trained models, the weights of all models are initialized with Glorot initialization \citep{Glorot-AISTATS-2010}.

+We underline that some parameters are the same across all data sets, while others need to be established per data set.
+For example, the parameter $u$ of CBS and the parameter $k$ of LeRaC are validated on each data set.
+As such, for the ResNet-18 model, the parameter $u$ of CBS takes one value on each data set (CIFAR-10, CIFAR-100, Tiny ImageNet, ImageNet, Food-101, UTKFace), but the values of $u$ on all five data sets can range between 2 and 5.
+Similarly, the parameter $k$ of LeRaC takes one value per data set, with the range of values being 5-7.
+In Table \ref{tab_parameters}, we aggregate the optimal parameters of each model for all data sets.
+This explains why some hyperparameters are specified in terms of ranges.